Comprehensive Faculty Searches: Best Practices

 Defining the field

-In your search posting, is your definition of the field open and inclusive?
-Are you casting a wide net?
-Are you explicitly seeking new areas of knowledge?
-Are you open to emerging fields, or approaches to a discipline, that are novel and underexplored?
-Do you intentionally invite expertise from fields in which frequently overlooked scholars specialize?
+In your search posting, is your definition of the field appropriately open?
+Does your posting explicitly seek new areas of knowledge?
+Do you welcome emerging fields or approaches to a discipline that are novel and underexplored?
 Does the wording in your advertisement create a sense of welcome on this dimension?

 Counterproductive tactics: defining the field narrowly (you will have a smaller applicant pool); constructing the scope of the search to replicate the expertise of a departing colleague (focus on the future, not the past).

 One way to demonstrate that you are serious about wanting candidates whose research, teaching, or service will contribute to the culture of heterogenity in the department or school, is to say this in the posting.
-Atypical and innovative applicants may be more likely to apply where search ads indicate a collegial and open-minded climate in the school, department, and section.
+Innovative applicants may be more likely to apply where search ads indicate a collegial and open-minded climate in the school, department, and section.

 The search process